-Are we spending time really contemplating what it meant for Jesus to come into our world?
+What if we spent time really contemplating what it meant for Jesus to come into our world?
 To be born into human flesh and to live a life that would serve as God's ultimate gift to all of us?
-Are we really experiencing Joy in our World because Jesus Christ was born?
+What if we really experienced Joy in our World because Jesus Christ was born?

 Perhaps you have this nailed down.
 Perhaps you go through this season and are fully engaged with exactly how amazing and wonderful it is that Jesus was born to us.
 A King.
 A Savior.
 The Messiah, Christ the Lord.
+Maybe it is engrained in you to take time, slow down and open up to what the Lord wants to do in and through you.